MahtaFetrat/ManaTTS-Persian-Speech-Dataset/README.md

 By accessing and using the ManaTTS dataset, you are obligated to uphold the highest standards of integrity and respect for user privacy.
 Any violation of these principles may have severe legal and ethical consequences.

-For any inquiries or clarifications regarding the use of this dataset, please reach out to us at [contact info to be updated].
+For any inquiries or clarifications regarding the use of this dataset, please reach out to us.
 Your cooperation in ensuring responsible use of this dataset is greatly appreciated.

 ## Acknowledgment